|IC Markets Broker Features|

 During the SNB Swiss franc event of January 2015, it was business as usual for IC Markets.
 It even elected to forgive negative account balances for 90% of its clients.
 They did this even though there was no obligation to do so, as forex traders are generally responsible for their negative account balances.
 We believe this reflects the effectiveness of their risk management policies as well as the value they place on their clients.

-While IC Markets advertise that client funds are deposited into a segregated trust account, your account balance available for trading only reflects what has been withdrawn from that account by IC Markets.
-In the event of IC Markets bankruptcy, retail clients are treated as unsecured creditors.
+A note on segregated accounts: Like most other forex brokers, client funds are deposited into a segregated trust account.
+However, clients funds are commingled together, and are not segregated by client.
+Significantly negative balances of one client can result in the forex broker recovering the lost funds from the segrated account.
+Further, in the event of IC Markets bankruptcy, retail clients are treated as unsecured creditors.
 This is not an unusual arrangement for forex brokers.
 IC Markets main protections against bankruptcy are to hedge all client orders with a liquidity provider and not engaging in proprietary trading (see broker type below).
+The best indicator of how IC Markets weathers difficulties is how they have responded to crises in the past, such as the SNB Swiss franc event noted above.

 IC Markets uses the ECN / straight through processing model with no dealer intervention.
 While it should be noted that IC Markets is the counterparty to client trades, they hedge all client orders against the many liquidity providers that make up their ECN environment.
 This broker model is similar to the straight through processing model used in the USA, where all brokers are the counterparty, even when the broker is not a market maker.
 As such, Forex Scam Alerts takes no issue with IC Market’s business model in this regard.